rax-incubate/gcp-image-processing-example-app/Readme.md

  * GCP services are great to experiment with.
 There are lots of online examples to get you started.

- * When using Functions, you have to think through how you will opertionalize the setup for scale.
-For example, the use of environment variables to trigger debug logging or creating an execution ID that allows you to track end-to-end is very useful.
-Having a logging strategy is important and you also have to decide log retention etc.
+ * When using Functions, you must consider how you will operationalise the setup for scale.
+For example, using environment variables to trigger debug logging or creating an execution ID that allows you to track end-to-end is very useful.
+A logging strategy is essential, and you must decide log retention etc.

  * Start simple and then pile on.
 It is amazing what momentum brings when you have little wins.